facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 - Slashes are generally treated as normal characters, but on windows they will be normalized: `/` will become `\\`.
   There is no need to explicitly use `\\` in patterns on Windows, but if you do, it will be handled.
 This applies to matching patterns and the filenames the patterns are applied to.
-- If case sensitivity is applied on a Windows system, slashes will not be normalized and pattern and filenames will be treated as a Linux/Unix filename.
 - By default, `.` is *not* matched by `*`, `?`, and `[]`.
 See the [`DOTMATCH`](#fnmatchdotmatch) flag to match `.` at
   the start of a filename without a literal `.`.